 Then I Got Creative

 The flight connected in Frankfurt.
-The airline offers fly & rail prices – and the flight to my local from airport took just as long as the train.
+The airline offers fly & rail prices – and the flight to my local from the airport took just as long as the train.
 I changed the search options to include rail, and a cheaper option became available.
 Score.
 Plus I prefer the train when I can use it.
 Double score.

 But did I Get a Good Deal?